yoe/SReview/docs/production.md

 SReview has been used in production for the following conferences:

-* FOSDEM: 2017 and 2018 edition.
+* FOSDEM: Every edition since the 2017 edition
-* DebConf: 2017 and 2018 edition.
+* DebConf: Every edition since the 2017 edition
-* A few mini-debconfs: 2017 Cambridge, 2018 Hamburg
+* A few mini-debconfs: 2017 Cambridge, 2018 Hamburg, most mini-debconfs since.
+* OSW.za: 2019 edition

-What follows below is a short description of how SReview was installed and configured for each of those conferences.
+What follows below is a short description of how SReview was installed and configured for some of those conferences.
 Note, however, that it is possible to run all components of SReview on a single host; for small conferences, doing so is recommended.